-For MVNO access, the margin squeeze tests will be performed for a combination of the residential market for bundled products and the residential market for mobile broadband, and a combination of the business market for bundled products and the business market for mobile broadband.
-For service provider access, gross margin tests will be performed at product level for representative end-user products.
+For MVNO access, the margin squeeze tests will be performed for each of the two defined retail markets.
+For service provider access, gross margin tests will be performed at product level for representative retail products within each market.

 Chapter 2 provides a brief definition of margin squeeze.
-Chapter 3 explains the principles and assumptions on which Nkom will base the use of margin squeeze tests as tools to monitor Telenor's obligation to have access prices that ensure that access buyers do not experience margin squeeze.
-The principles have been developed in order to perform margin squeeze tests that are suitable to alleviate the competition problems described in the competition analysis, and they enable tests that will reveal whether access prices lead to margin squeeze.
+Chapter 3 explains the principles and assumptions on which Nkom will base the use of margin squeeze tests as a tool for monitoring the requirement that is imposed on Telenor to have access prices that ensure that access seekers do not experience margin squeeze.
+The principles have been developed in order to perform margin squeeze tests that are suitable to alleviate the competition problems described in the competition analysis, and they provide for tests that will reveal whether access prices lead to margin squeeze.